krishnannarayanaswamy/langflow-watsonx-agentic-workshop/README.md

     ![codespace](./assets/codespaces.png)

-6. Now we can run Langflow as follows in the terminal window:
+6. Now we can run Langflow as follows in the terminal window.

     ```bash
     pip install uv